lhico/roms_idealized_exps/README.md

-# Idealized runs for ROMS
+# ROMS: A simple tutorial

 These experiments were created to introduce the Regional Ocean Model System (ROMS) to new users.
+They present an increasing complexity, which is built on top of the former case.

 We use [this ROMS implementation](https://www.notion.so/How-to-use-the-Docker-ROMS-stack-to-run-the-upwelling-test-case-on-your-personal-computer-cf9d8220c7c643cd9baf88fefa5c99e0) by Danilo Silva and also our [pyroms_tools](https://github.com/CoastalHydrodynamicsLab/pyroms_tools), which was built on  top of [pyroms](https://github.com/ESMG/pyroms) and [xesmf](https://xesmf.readthedocs.io/en/latest/#).